RubenMagallanes/creative_coding_II_project_2-music_visualiser/README.md

   3. click the 'run' button

 Add the track you want to visualise to the sketch's 'music/' directory, edit the source to the file's filename.

+Processing has an 'export application' function that creates an executable if you want.